kohana/unittest/guide/unittest.testing.md

 If you're writing a test for your application, place it in "application/tests".
 Similarly, if you're writing a test for a module place it in modules/[modulefolder]/tests

 Rather than tell you how to write tests I'll point you in the direction of the [PHPUnit Manual](http://www.phpunit.de/manual/3.4/en/index.html).
-One thing you should bear in mind when writing tests is that testcases should extend Kohana_Unittest_Testcase rathr than PHPUnit_Framework_TestCase.
+One thing you should bear in mind when writing tests is that testcases should extend Unittest_Testcase rather than PHPUnit_Framework_TestCase, doing so gives you access to useful kohana specific helpers such as `setEnvironment()`.

 Here's a taster of some of the cool things you can do with phpunit: